agchan12/test/README.md

 #### Installation

-The whole project is written in ruby.
+The whole project is written in Ruby.
 Please install Ruby developement environment first

 Then run the following commands in terminal